Properly packed freight travels better. Here’s how to do it.

-The National Motor Freight Traffic Association (NMFTA) has established 18 freight classes — categories based on an item’s weight, dimensions, density, stow-ability, handling and liability — and each one is outlined in the National Motor Freight Classification (NMFC).
-Along with helping standardize pricing across the industry, this categorization process also provides specific packaging requirements for each freight class.
+The National Motor Freight Classification (NMFC) provides specific packaging requirements for each freight class.
 Following these rules helps ensure items receive adequate protection during loading, unloading, transit and warehousing.
+Learn more about freight classes.

 Selecting the right box, pallet or crate is an important step for preventing everything from crushed boxes to misplaced items.
 Keep in mind that the NMFC sets maximum loading weights for these packaging materials, so you should always verify that you’re following the appropriate guidelines.